Stanley Blenkinsop, 1931-2010

 As, for a time, was Stanley.
 He had read Scarne on Gambling cover to cover and could recite the odds on any set of numbers in any game of chance.
 But he didn’t need to, for he had an amazing amount of luck.
 In the days when we were probably earning around £1,500 a year, and a roulette chip cost half a crown, it wasn’t unusual for him to leave Grey’s with £400 in his wallet.

-Such was his perverse puritanism that on more than one occasion he insisted on my staying with him an extra hour or so – for we lived in neighbouring Tyneside villages and I’d be his lift home – while he endeavoured to lose some of his vast winnings, a task he invariably found impossible to achieve.
+Such was the perverse puritanism that on more than one occasion he insisted on my staying with him an extra hour or so – for we lived in neighboring Tyneside villages and I’d be his lift home – while he endeavoured to lose some of his vast winnings, a task he invariably found impossible to achieve.

 When colour TV was introduced, he bought his mother a new set with a single night’s winnings but was wracked with guilt about lying to her that he’d saved up to buy it because she wouldn’t have approved of his gambling.